dansmyers/ProgrammingWithAI/Activities/7-RAG_AdvisorBot.md

 def get_completion(prompt):
   """
-  Send a prompt to Claude and return its response
+  Send a prompt to GPT and return its response
   """

   # client.chat.completions.create is the basic function to submit a request